HawiCaesar/pay_confirmation/README.md

-## MPESA API Integration - Pay Confirmation
+## MPESA API Integration - Payment Confirmation

 This is a simple guide on what you need and what to get ready for when integrating MPESA with your payment option.